-Most of the 5 star hotels and resorts in Goa are located in the south, which is great if you want to get away from it all.
-However, if you plan on doing some sightseeing, do chose your location wisely otherwise you might feel too isolated.
-Also keep in mind that generous discounts are offered during the summer and monsoon season (May to September).
-These luxury resorts are the best ones.
+Most of the 5-star hotels and resorts in Goa are located in the south, which is great if you want to get away from it all.
+However, if you plan on doing some sightseeing, do choose your location wisely: otherwise, you might feel too isolated.
+Also, keep in mind that generous discounts are offered during the summer and monsoon season (May to September).

 01 of 06